Pronounced: tag-RAX-oh-fusp erzs

 There are several things you can do to prevent or relieve constipation.
 Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
 If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve the constipation.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 1 week after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication.
+You should not breastfeed while receiving this medication and for 1 week after your last dose.